Info on this page

 * If you have never heard of Clear Jel, it is a modified form of cornstarch that is used for canning.
 In the old days recipes often called for cornstarch and a lot of people still use it, but it is not recommended for canning anymore.

-Wash and dice rhubarb into small bite sized pieces.
+Wash the rhubarb and then dice it into small bite sized pieces.

 Wash your strawberries and cut off the stems.
 Slice the strawberries.
 I used this strawberry slicer to slice mine.
 I love how it makes all of the slices the same size and makes your pie filling so pretty to look at!